unahouExosite/docs/tutorials/hvac-tutorial/beaglebone.md

 In this example you will use GWE to allow sensors to communicate with the Murano platform.
 Installation instructions are provided in a later section.

 ```
-Gateway Engine will be used to provision, or activate your physical hardware.
+GWE will be used to provision or activate your physical hardware.
 ```
 # BeagleBone Setup